How Long Does Percocet® Stay in Your System?

 - Extended-release oxycodone: longer duration (formulation dependent)

-Acetaminophen typically clears more quickly than oxycodone and does not determine opioid test positivity.
+Acetaminophen typically clears faster than oxycodone and does not determine opioid test positivity.

 Factors That Influence How Long Percocet® Stays in Your Body

-- Age (older adults may metabolize opioids more slowly)
+- Age: older adults often metabolize opioids more slowly

 - Kidney function